NonlinearOscillations/HarmonicBalance.jl/README.md

 ## Documentation

-For a detailed description of the package and examples, see the [stable documentation](https://arxiv.org/).
+For a detailed description of the package and examples, see the [documentation](https://nonlinearoscillations.github.io/HarmonicBalance.jl/).

 [This repo](https://github.com/NonlinearOscillations/HarmonicBalance-notebooks) contains a collection of example notebooks.